The 12 Best Places To Visit in Mainland Greece

 Nafpaktos’ brand new KTEL bus station is unhelpfully located outside of the main town area, so you will need to take a cab (tel: +30 26 3402 5111) to/from the town center.

-Nafplio is a classy weekend retreat for Athenians and travelers looking for a chic getaway close to the capital.
+Nafplio is a classy weekend retreat or day trip from Athens for Greeks and travelers looking for a chic getaway close to the capital.
 Neo-classical and Venetian mansions, polished stone alleyways and thoroughfares, a couple of fortresses, beaches, and a picturesque harbor combine with fashion, gourmet food, and distinguished wines to create a winning destination in one of Greece’s most popular towns – all within easy driving distance to the significant archaeological attractions of the region such as Mycenae, Tiryns and Epidaurus.

 Things to Do in Nafplio